Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The Panthers have covered the spread twice this season when favored by 2.5 points or more (in five chances).

-- Carolina is 3-1 against the spread and 3-1 overall when the team piles up more than 367.1 yards.
+- In games that Carolina piles up more than 367.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over eight more times (20 total) than the Falcons have forced a turnover (12) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Falcons.